William Hartshorn Bonsall: Veterans Home

-During the Republican William McKinley administration, Bonsall was appointed a member of the Board of Managers of the National Home for Disabled Volunteer Soldiers.
+During the Republican president William McKinley's administration, Bonsall was appointed a member of the Board of Managers of the National Home for Disabled Volunteer Soldiers.
 Because he lived in Los Angeles County, the veterans home there came under his control as the effective local manager.
 He served for six years before resigning, his post being filled by former California Governor Henry Markham of Pasadena.

 Requiring approval by Congress in a joint resolution, his 1898 appointment was opposed in the House of Representatives by Rep. Eugene F. Loud, who said that he had not received a "fair hearing" in the matter and that Bonsall was "unknown to the volunteer soldiers."
 The resolution was approved by a vote of 126 to 56.

 As a board member, Bonsall made trips to the East on business.
 He was in Buffalo, New York, the day President McKinley died, and with other board members he attended the funeral ceremonies in Washington, D.C., and Canton, Ohio.

 He left the board in 1904, with this statement:

 This Soldiers' Home business takes up a great deal of time.
 There is no salary nor other monetary compensation in it, and I think some other gentleman should have a chance to secure the honor for the next few years.
 I want to add that I cannot forget how gracefully ex-Gov. Markham acted six years ago, when he withdrew in my favor; and as his name is now mentioned among those of other distinguished gentlemen, I think it is a graceful thing in me to withdraw in his favor.